adafruit/dash-examples/README.md

     git clone --recursive https://github.com/adafruit/dash-examples.git

-However if you accidentally don't use the recursive option when cloning you can run these commands to pull down the library:
+However if you accidentally don't use the recursive option when cloning you can run these commands from inside the repository to fix it:

     git submodule init
     git submodule update